-We are a registered 501(c)(3) nonprofit organization that creates opportunities that empower women in Guatemala to build a better life.
+We are a registered 501(c)(3) nonprofit organization creating opportunities that empower women in Guatemala to build a better life.
 Microfinance, education, and healthcare are the tools we use.

-Studies have show that when women are successful, they invest beyond themselves, in their children, and in their communities.
+Studies have shown that when women are successful, they invest beyond themselves, in their children, and in their communities.
 This is exactly what we’ve seen with our clients.

 Friendship Bridge works primarily with indigenous women in Guatemalan in rural areas where the rate of poverty in Guatemala is the highest.
 While illiteracy and poverty rates are staggering in these regions, the women we work with are determined to create a change.